-The nature of the ART's operation does not give rise to capital expenditures and there are no current or expected commitments for capital expenditures in the next twelve months.
-Should a need for capital expenditures arise, the ART would fund the requirement from existing assets.
+The nature of the ART's operation does not give rise to capital expenditures and there are no current or expected commitments for capital expenditures.

-Cash and cash equivalent balances at March 31, 2016 of approximately \$13.6 million are approximately \$596,000 less than as of December 31, 2015.
-This decrease is due to the uses of cash and cash equivalents by operating activities of approximately \$596,000.
+Cash and cash equivalent balances at March 31, 2017 of approximately \$4,390,000 are approximately \$400,000 less than as of December 31, 2016.
+This decrease is due to the uses of cash and cash equivalents by operating activities of approximately \$400,000.

-The \$596,000 million use of cash by operating activities included a net loss for the three months ended March 31, 2016 of approximately \$574,000.
-Other uses of cash by operating activities included the accrual of interest on a note receivable of approximately \$71,000.
-The uses of cash from operating activities were partially offset by cash provided from operating activities including a decrease in prepaid assets of approximately \$35,000, and an increase in accrued expenses of approximately \$14,000 during the three months ended March 31, 2016.
+The approximately \$400,000 use of cash by operating activities included a net loss for the three months ended March 31, 2017 of approximately \$302,000.
+Other uses of cash by operating activities included the accrual of interest on a note receivable of approximately \$70,000, and an increase in prepaid assets of approximately \$59,000.
+The uses of cash from operating activities were partially offset by cash provided from operating activities including an increase in accrued expenses of approximately \$31,000 during the three months ended March 31, 2017.

-As of March 31, 2016, the ART has a total of \$13.6 million of cash and cash equivalents which include investments in three months or shorter FDIC fully-insured bank CDs in the amount of \$5.0 million, a U.S. Treasury and government agency securities money market fund in the amount of \$4.8 million, and deposit accounts in the amount of \$3.8 million.
+As of March 31, 2017, the ART has a total of approximately \$4,390,000 of cash and cash equivalents which include a U.S. Treasury and government agency securities money market fund in the amount of approximately \$511,000, and deposit accounts in the amount of approximately \$3,879,000..
 The ART considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
 All investments during the quarter were fully compliant with the ART investment policy.

-The ART has adequate liquidity to meet its obligations as of March 31, 2016.
+The ART has adequate liquidity to meet its obligations as of March 31, 2017.